opensearch-project/opensearch-migrations/RFS/docs/DESIGN.md

 8. **Snapshot Metadata File**: SMILE encoded; contains things like whether the snapshot succeeded, the number of shards, how many shards succeeded, the ES/OS version, the indices in the snapshot, etc

 ## Ultra-High Level Design
-The responsibility of performing an RFS operation is performed by a group of one or more the RFS Workers (see Figure 1, below).
+The responsibility of performing an RFS operation is performed by a group of one or more RFS Workers (see Figure 1, below).

 ![RFS System Design](./RFS_Worker_HL_System.svg)